Beaches at Anclote Key

-With over seven miles of undeveloped white sand beaches, the park is a critical destination for nesting sea turtles, nesting seabirds, wading birds, and shorebirds.
-At Anclote Key, the white sand beach is one piece of a puzzle.
+With over seven miles of undeveloped white sand beaches, the park is a critical destination for nesting sea turtles, nesting seabirds, wading birds and shorebirds.
+At Anclote Key Preserve State Park, the white sand beach is one piece of a puzzle.
 Other habitats on the small island fit together with beach dunes to form the whole picture of a vibrant and productive coastal ecosystem.
 Seagrass beds, mangrove swamps and salt marshes all come together to make Anclote Key a great place for humans and wildlife.

 The park boundary encompasses over 11,000 acres of submerged land surrounding Anclote Key.
 This “underwater park” provides seagrass habitat for manatee, bottlenose dolphins, sea turtles, fish and marine invertebrates.
 The endangered manatee and green sea turtle graze directly on the grass.
 Seagrass beds are an important source of food for birds that nest on the island, and biologists consider them one of the most productive natural communities in the world.

 Patches of mangrove swamps cling to the protected east side of the key.
 Mangroves are peculiar trees with branching networks of above-ground roots.
 Their roots hold the shoreline together and they provide nesting and breeding habitat for fish, shellfish and sea turtles.
 The dense, low canopies that mangroves form is the perfect habitat for birds.